RustFestEU/paris.rustfest.eu/location.md

 ### By train

 Paris is very easily reachable by train.
-There are [seven different train stations](https://en.wikivoyage.org/wiki/Paris#By_train), all of which are connected through the local transport system.
+There are [multiple different train stations](https://en.wikipedia.org/wiki/List_of_railway_stations_in_Paris), with international trains being served from **Gare du Nord**, **Gare l'Est**, and **Gare de Lyon**.
 Many direct trains are available from various European cities such as Amsterdam, Brussels, Cologne, Frankfurt, London, Milan, Munich, Turin, and Zurich.
+All train stations are connected to the local public transport system.

 ### By plane

 Paris has two international airports, **CDG** and **ORY**.
+We recommend to land at **CDG** airport if possible, as it is a lot easier to get into Paris from there.

-The main airport, [Paris Charles de Gaulle Airport (**CDG**)](https://en.wikivoyage.org/wiki/Paris_Charles_de_Gaulle_Airport), is located in the north of Paris.
+The main airport is [Paris Charles de Gaulle Airport (**CDG**)](https://en.wikivoyage.org/wiki/Paris_Charles_de_Gaulle_Airport), located in the north of Paris.
 This airport is connected with central Paris through train line *RER B*.
+See [below](#getting-there) for transport ticket ticket options.

 The second, older airport, [Paris Orly Airport (**ORY**)](https://en.wikivoyage.org/wiki/Paris_Orly_Airport), is located southwest of the city.
-The *Orlyval* light train connects the airport to *Antony* station, which is part of the *RER B* line.
-Alternatively, the cheaper *OrlyBus* connects to *Denfert-Rochereau* station.
+The preferred way to reach it is by the *OrlyBus* which connects to *Denfert-Rochereau* station.
+A more expensive alternative (requiring a separate ticket) is the *Orlyval* light train to *Antony* station (part of the *RER B* line).

 Some low-cost carriers also serve [Beauvais (**BVA**)](https://www.aeroportparisbeauvais.com/en/passengers/), a regional airport 85 km outside of Paris.
-Please be adviced that this airport is not very convinient to reach from the city itself.
+Please be advised that this airport is not very convenient to reach from the city itself.
 A shuttle bus to and from Paris *Porte Maillot* station is operated by the airport and takes roughly an hour in good traffic.

-Please check out the [Wikivoyage guide](https://en.wikivoyage.org/wiki/Paris#Get_in) for more detailed informatoin about how to travel from and to Paris.
+Please check out the [Wikivoyage guide](https://en.wikivoyage.org/wiki/Paris#Get_in) for more detailed information about how to travel from and to Paris.

 ### Entry requirements